seppwc/tealeaf/README.md

 ### @tealeaf/components

-- A flexible web component library
+- A flexible web component library (not yet released in beta)

 ---